VVOS Q4 2025 Earnings Call Summary | Stock Taper

 1. Key Financial Results and Metrics

-• Full Year 2025 Revenue: Increased by $2.4 million (16%) to approximately $17 million, driven by a $4.8 million rise in sleep testing services and $2.2 million from treatment revenue at the Sleep Center of Nevada (SCN).
+• Revenue: Full-year revenue increased by 16% to $17 million, driven by a $4.8 million rise in sleep testing services and $2.2 million from treatment at the Sleep Center of Nevada (SCN).
+However, this was partially offset by a $1.4 million decline in product revenue from legacy VIP dentists and a $2 million drop in VIP enrollment revenue.

-• Operating Expenses: Increased significantly to $30.4 million from $20.2 million, primarily due to higher general and administrative costs associated with SCN operations.
+• Operating Expenses: Rose significantly to $30.4 million from $20.2 million, primarily due to increased general and administrative costs associated with the SCN acquisition.

 2. Strategic Updates and Business Highlights

-• Sleep Optimization (SO) Teams: Deployment of specialized teams to enhance patient education and treatment access, with plans for expansion in 2026.
+• The introduction of Sleep Optimization (SO) teams aims to improve patient education and treatment uptake.

-• Market Expansion: Continued efforts to establish partnerships with medical specialty groups and expand diagnostic and treatment services, including a pediatric OSA program.
+• Vivos plans to expand its diagnostic and treatment services, including a pediatric OSA program and collaborations with specialty medical groups.

 3. Forward Guidance and Outlook